tumelo001/FlickFinder/README.md

 Contributions are welcome!
 If you have ideas for improvements, open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE.md).

-Feel free to explore, learn, and contribute to the project!
-If you have any questions or encounter issues, please create an issue on the [GitHub repository](https://github.com/your-username/your-repo).

 Happy movie exploring! 🎬